 - Control mailbox access, email forwarding, or admin settings.

-Here is a list of the Restricted Scopes for Gmail.
+Here is a list of the Restricted Scopes.

 |Product||Permitted Application Types|

 - Limit your use of data to providing or improving user-facing features that are prominent in the requesting application's user interface.
 All other uses of the data are prohibited;

 - Only transfer the data to others if necessary to provide or improve user-facing features that are prominent in the requesting application's user interface.
 You may also transfer data as necessary to comply with applicable law or as part of a merger, acquisition, or sale of assets with notice to users.
 All other transfers or sales of the user data are prohibited;